 How do you feel about your customer experience management strategy?

-This is especially vital in this digital era of business, where customer feedback immediate, your online reputation is worth its weight in gold, and potential clients have more options than ever.
+This is especially vital in this digital era of business, where customer feedback is immediate, your online reputation is worth its weight in gold, and potential clients have more options than ever.
 As Yuri Kruman eloquently explains in his Forbes article on CEM: “Nearly every service, product, or expertise is first hive-minded, Uberized, and Yelped, then tweeted with true glee or scorn, ordered hands-free thanks to Alexa, coupon-coded, and reviewed to death.
 Instant vilification kills and instant gratification buoys brands — often quite quickly.
 Whatever room for error may have existed before our digital nativity, the times have changed.”
 In this fast-paced, ruthless marketplace, the very existence of your enterprise hinges on providing a positive customer experience.

 Beyond this broad view of CEM’s significance, managing your customers’ experiences can be advantageous to your business in several specific respects.
 These include: